System Design Space

 • Cache and memory controllers improve data access efficiency.

-• Command processor accepts and schedules tasks from the CPU.
+• The command processor accepts and schedules tasks from the CPU.

 CPU vs GPU comparison